 During the first half of 2020, the FortiGuard Labs team found that evolving work environments and a greater reliance on personal devices presented new opportunities for cyber criminals to exploit enterprise networks.
 One method that threat actors have heavily relied on as of late is the creation of legitimate-looking phishing emails that can be used to tailor and launch attacks with ease.
 While this is not a new tactic by any means, these types of social engineering attacks have only grown more sophisticated and damaging as employees continue to work remotely and remain isolated from their teams.

 Whether they know it or not, employees can pose a significant risk to the security of enterprise networks and the data they hold.
-Considering that 68% of organizations feel moderate to extremely vulnerable to insider attacks, as noted in a recent study, it’s clear just how significant this issue is.
+Considering that 68% of organizations feel moderate to extremely vulnerable to insider threats, as noted in one Fortinet-sponsored study, it’s clear just how significant this issue is.
 In addition to those that are considered malicious insiders, these threats can also be attributed to the group known as the “accidental insiders.”
 According to this same study, security teams view falling victim to phishing attacks (38%) as the top cause for accidental insider threats, followed by spear phishing (21%), poor passwords (16%), and browsing of suspicious websites (7%).
-In other words, opening the door for cyber criminals can be as simple as clicking on a link or downloading a file without taking the time to determine whether or not it is legitimate.
+In other words, opening the door for cybercriminals can be as simple as clicking on a link or downloading a file without taking the time to determine whether or not it is legitimate.

 Considering employees can be the best line of defense, it is crucial that CISOs protect their organizations by including employee education and awareness in their cybersecurity strategy.
-By embracing this technique, leaders can ensure the workforce is prepared to face the various threats.
+By embracing techniques like human firewalls, leaders can ensure the workforce is prepared to face the various threats.

 Regardless of job titles or roles, all employees should understand the repercussions of a security event and how it could affect the organization and them personally.
 The importance of this enterprise-wide strategic approach was highlighted in a 2019 Forbes Insights survey of over 200 CISOs.
 When asked which security initiatives they plan to prioritize in terms of funding over the next five years, 16% of respondents noted the creation of a culture of security.